Sir Ralph Lumley1

 Last Edited=14 Jan 2007

-Sir Thomas Cheney was the son of William Cheyne.1 He married, secondly, Anne Broughton, daughter of Sir John Broughton.1 He married, firstly, unknown wife (?).1 He died on 15 December 1558.1
+Sir Thomas Cheney was the son of William Cheyne.1 He married, secondly, Anne Broughton, daughter of John Broughton.1 He married, firstly, Frideswide Frowick, daughter of Sir Thomas Frowyk.1 He died on 15 December 1558.1

-Sir Thomas Cheney held the office of Lord Warden of the Cinque Ports.1 He was invested as a Knight, Order of the Garter (K.G.).1 He lived at Shurland, Isle of Sheppey, Kent, England.1
+He was appointed Knight, Order of the Garter (K.G.)1 He held the office of Lord Warden of the Cinque Ports.1 He lived at Shurland, Isle of Sheppey, Kent, EnglandG.1

-Child of Sir Thomas Cheney and unknown wife (?)
+Child of Sir Thomas Cheney and Frideswide Frowick

 Child of Sir Thomas Cheney and Anne Broughton